dotlang/language/README.md

 A named type is completely different from it's underlying type and the only similarity is their internal memory representation.
 ```
 type MyInt := int
-;in a function
+//in a function
-var t: int = 12   ;define a variable of type int and named 't'
+var t: int = 12   //define a variable of type int and named 't'
-var y: MyInt = t  ;wrong!
+var y: MyInt = t  //wrong!
 You have to cast 't'
 ```

 Two variables of same named types, have the same type.
 Two variables of unnamed types which is structurally similar, have the same type (e.g. `array[int]` vs `array[int]`).